Attorney & Legal Consultant for Protective Mothers

 Equal Rights for Women

-The Trump DOJ then, and currently the Biden DOJ, fought to prevent women from finally having equal rights guaranteed by the Constitution by NOT allowing (blocking) the Archivist from publishing the ERA, which is a mandatory duty per 1 USC §106b.
-There were two federal cases filed against the Archivist, the EME case and a case by the last three states to ratify.
+The Trump DOJ originally, and the Biden DOJ both (representing the Archivist) fought to prevent women from finally having equal rights guaranteed by the Constitution.
+There were two federal cases filed against the Archivist, the EME case and a case by the last three states to ratify it.
+Neither case obtained an order forcing the Archivist to publish the ERA, based on technical legal grounds.

-So, the only person who can get the ERA published is the President, and he has refused — even though Pres.
-Biden knew the ERA would have prevented the Supreme Court from overturning Roe v.
-Wade, and even now when he knows that the ERA will protect all Reproductive Rights and many LGBT Rights in both state and federal cases.
-The ERA will also be a basis for Dobbs to be overruled because the ERA does provide a “Textual” basis for Reproductive Rights and it was legally in the Constitution (and effective by its own terms on 1/27/22) after the oral argument in Dobbs on 12/1/21, but before the Dobbs decision was released on 6/24/22.
-In other words, it is apparent that Pres.
-Biden allowed, and is allowing to continue, this national chaos caused by the Dobbs case, and used it to garner votes for Democrats in the 2022 midterm elections.
-There is no more excuse!
-See Ms. Rockey’s ERA blog for more details and what you can do.
+Pres.
+Biden knew the ERA could have prevented the Supreme Court from overturning Roe v.
+Wade, and even after Dobbs came down, he knew that the ERA will protect all Reproductive Rights and many LGBT Rights in both state and federal cases.
+The ERA is also be a basis for Dobbs to be overturned, because the ERA does provide a “Textual” basis for Reproductive Rights and it was legally in the Constitution (and effective by its own terms on 1/27/22) after the oral argument in Dobbs on 12/1/21, but before the Dobbs decision was released on 6/24/22.
+In other words, Pres.
+Biden knowingly allowed the national chaos caused by the Dobbs case to occur, and even used it to garner votes for Democrats in the 2022 midterm elections.

 A National Law Practice

 Since 1999, Ms. Rockey has been in private practice, doing many of the same types of cases she did at LSSP, as well as criminal defense cases.
 Since 2002, she has been representing parents trying to protect their children from physical and/or sexual abuse and domestic violence (called “protective parents”) nationally.
 There are not many attorneys who focus on representing protective parents.
 These parents, who are most often mothers, have a tremendously difficult time protecting their children in the family court system.
 The patterns are the same all over the country.
 See Ms. Rockey’s article, “Protecting Your Child from Sexual Abuse” that explains the complicated issues in these cases, and also provides some strategy suggestions for all protective parents in custody cases.
-Ms. Rockey handles custody cases all over North Carolina and Florida, where she is licensed to practice law, and also in other states with in-state co-counsel, so she can come into the cases pro hac vice.
+Ms. Rockey handled custody cases for Protective Mothers (and two fathers) all over North Carolina and Florida, where she is licensed to practice law, and also in other states with in-state co-counsel, so she can come into the cases pro hac vice.
+Now, she is a Legal Consultant to attorneys for Protective Mothers nationally.
+In her direct representation, she is focusing on cases that can use the Equal Rights Amendment for justice for Protective Mothers in her direct representation.
+[She is also focusing on getting her Elizabeth Cady Stanton movie made].

 In part due to her Legal Services background, Ms. Rockey has written many articles over the years to help people understand the law.
 She has two additional articles that can help any litigant in a Custody, Domestic Violence Protective Order, or DSS / CPS case, prepare for their cases: “How to Prepare for Your Consultation,” which includes important information to include in writing a detailed history of your case, including the facts, evidence and witnesses, and “Gathering Evidence.”
 Her article, “Protecting your Child from Sexual Abuse in Custody Cases” also includes information that is relevant to cases involving child physical abuse and domestic violence for any protective parent.
 For more information on the types of cases Ms. Rockey does, click Practice Areas.
 To ask Ms. Rockey for a consultation or to consider representing you, click Contact & Consultation.
 If you are interested in having Ms. Rockey speak to your group or conference or to request permission to re-post her articles in full, email her at AttorneyRockey@gmail.com.
 Feel free to link to any parts of this website.